Rise and Fall of Tartaria

 Note: Mongols vs. Tartars vs. Tatars

-The “original” Tatars were one of the most powerful and numerous nomadic tribes from Eastern Mongolia, who spoke in either Turkic or Mongolian language or both.
+The “original” Tatars were one of the most powerful and numerous nomadic tribes from Eastern Mongolia, who spoke in either Turkic or Mongolic language or both.

 During the Liao dynasty (916-1125), a classification system developed which grouped the tribes into White Tatars, Black Tatars and Raw (or Wild) Tatars.
 Mostly based on how far from China they were and how primitive did Chinese consider them.
 Song dynasty records still used this system in the 1220s, refering to Genghis Khan as a Black Tatar.